exercism/jq/concepts/objects/about.md

   At this point, we can use array iteration functions, like `map`.

-- The `from_entries` function is the inverse: convert an array of key-value objects into an object
+- The `from_entries` function is the inverse: convert an array of key-value objects into an object.

   ```jq
   [